Aluminum

 Aluminum Japanese coin

 I know I brought back a handful of these last time I was in Japan, but I can't find any of them.
 Fortunately Ed had some, and it's not like they're actually worth anything, which is why they are made of aluminum in the first place.
-Reader Lawrence Spiwak told me an interesting fact: A one yen coin is exactly one cm in diameter,and weighs exactly one gram.
-I've verified this to 5 decimal places with my analytic balance, so I know its true.
+Reader Lawrence Spiwak told me an interesting fact: A one yen coin is exactly two cm in diameter, and weighs exactly one gram.
+I've verified this to 5 decimal places with my analytic balance, so I know it's true.

 Source: Japan